shakhyar/heart-check/README.md

-Heart-Check is an open source ML project based on Decision Tree Architecture with a 88.7% accuracy used to predict the presence of a heart disease based on specific arguments that would be taken from the user as a survey.
+Heart-Check is an open source ML project based on KNN Architecture with a 92.3% accuracy used to predict the presence of a heart disease based on specific arguments that would be taken from the user as a survey.

 [Working Demo](https://heartcheck.pythonanywhere.com)